 North Sikkim has several beautiful places to explore.
 To enjoy a peaceful vacation away from the hustle and bustle of city life, visit the famous places in North Sikkim.
 It is marked by several breathtaking landscapes, stunning waterfalls, unspoiled lakes, and sparkling rivers.

 1. Kanchenjunga National Park - Perfect Nature Retreat

-Covering an area of about 1784 sq km, Kanchenjunga National Park is a high altitude national park located in Yuksom.
-It is one of the best places to visit in Sikkim with kids, the park is known for its sumptuous wildlife.
+Covering an area of about 1784 sq km, Kanchenjunga National Park is a high-altitude national park located in Yuksom.
+It is one of the best places to visit in Sikkim with kids; the park is known for its incredible wildlife.
 Rare wild animals such as Red Panda, Snow Leopard, Great Tibetan Sheep, Bharal, and Musk deer can be spotted here.
 Nature and wildlife lovers around the globe visit here to admire its beauty.
 Apart from its flora and fauna, this national park is blessed with a unique variation of plains, dense valleys, tranquil lakes, gleaming glaciers, and striking, snow-capped mountains covered with ancient forests.
 Kanchenjunga National Park is also one of the best places to visit in Sikkim during winters.

 - Kanchenjunga National Park is home to almost half of India's bird diversity, wild trees, orchids and rhododendrons, and one-third of the country's flowering plants.

 2. Chungthang - Surreal and Enchanting